+APPROVED BY

+Decision No. V3-S-57 of the

+Senate of Kaunas University of

+Technology of 29 November 2023

+(Version of Decision No. V3-S-27

-APPROVED BY Decision No. V3-S-57 of the Senate of Kaunas University of Technology of 23 November 2023
+of the Senate of Kaunas University

+of Technology of 19 June 2024)

 REGULATION ON RESEARCH DOCTORAL STUDIES OF KAUNAS UNIVERSITY OF TECHNOLOGY